Frequently Asked Questions

-All our practitioners are Doctors or Nurses (RN/EN) who are currently registered with AHPRA and have received extensive training in cosmetic practices.
+All our practitioners are Doctors or Nurses (RN/EN) who are currently registered with AHPRA and have received extensive training in cosmetic clinic practices.
 Training is ongoing so we are all skilled in the latest techniques.

 Face veins are treated using the Norseld Copper Bromide laser.
 Leg veins have not been shown to respond well to laser and must be injected with an irritant solution (sclerotherapy).
 Both treatments take about 6 week for results to be achieved.